8pointers/angular-workshop-exercises/projects/ex02-component/src/app/ex-2/README.md

-## Exercise 1

-Implement a component that shows the current time when page is rendered (it doesn't have to update automatically).

 ## Exercise 2

 Implement a component that displays a random message of the day (from a predefined list of messages):